datacamp-content-public/courses-anomaly-detection-in-python/slides/chapter_1_d91f4543e9bba8946b450fbc3beaa543.md

 ---
-## Quick Charts for Spotting the outliers
+## Quick Charts for Spotting the Outliers

 ```yaml
 type: "TwoColumns"